EDUCBA Logo

 Requirement for CFA

-CFA® requires you to have a 4-year combination of education and relevant work experience into the field of finance, which shall be accepted by the CFA® Institute.
+CFA® requires a 4-year combination of education and relevant work experience in finance, which the CFA® Institute shall accept.

-• The CFA® program demands you to have passed all the 3 levels to successfully obtain a charter with relevant work experience.
+• The CFA® program demands you to successfully pass all the 3 levels to obtain a charter with relevant work experience.

 Total Candidates Appearing for June 2018 CFA Exam